CoderDojoGitHub/dojochat/README.md

 * [https://github.com/kristjan/dojochat/archive/master.zip](https://github.com/kristjan/dojochat/archive/master.zip)

 Download them and unzip them wherever you'd like to work.
-Then open up the `html` file.
-It should just be a black page with the **DojoChat** header.
+Then open up the `chat.html` file.
+It contains the UI for our chat client: a big textarea where we'll print activity in the chat room, and a field where we can type messages to send.

 You'll also want to open the browser's JavaScript console so you can see if there are any errors or useful pieces of information being printed out.
 Here's how to open it in any common browser:

 * [http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers)